 4. The Green Party does not accept donations from corporations.
 Individual citizen support and grassroots democracy are the foundation of the Green Party.
 Big-money interests cannot buy their way into the party.

 5. The Green Party represents most Americans' views on issues like health care, a healthy environment, campaign finance reform, corporate power, genetically modified foods, and others.
-See The Biggest Media Sin, by Sam Smith of the Progressive Review and read the Green Party Platform.
+Read the Green Party Platform.